SalihWarsama/salihwarsama.github.io/_posts/2025-06-19-tips-to-teach-yourself-new-tech-skills.md

 Take the opportunity to put your mind to something that will show peers and employers *how hard you work*.

-## Tip #10: Try to enjoy the process, because if you don’t, you might need to switch gears or careers.
+## Tip #10: Try to enjoy the process, and if you don’t, you might need to switch gears or careers.
 **No sugarcoating**, and **no lying to yourself**.
 Otherwise you’ll put yourself into a hole of a career that you’ll feel there’s no getting out of.

 In fact, my *biggest* fear when it comes to career building is “being stuck” in a job that I hate!